Working with regional and remote communities virtually and face to face to enhance outcomes for children and their families.

 He says the uniqueness of Early Start as a multi-disciplinary establishment has piqued the interest of industry colleagues in Australia and internationally, allowing UOW to go out to the world with best practices in early childhood education and intervention.

 “We have a responsibility to be a flagship to the rest of the world around advocating for children; for child development and for conducting international research and having international leadership.
-We work with peak organisations as well to be part of that narrative around advocating for children,” he reinforces.
+We work with peak organisations as well as to be part of that narrative around advocating for children,” he reinforces.

 Investing early for long-term results